San Lorenzo Megaport Project: Mega Airport

 The city of Lima is located in the middle of South America at a strategic location for connection to the rest of Latin America.
 It would be replacing the Jorge Chavez International Airport.
 The Peruvian aviation industry has been historically one of the strongest in Latin America but is currently in a large downwards movement.
 Investors predict this project would be enough to give a large enough boost to send it back into its former glory.
 There are currently non-stop flights from all the major cities in the Americas and from four European airlines.
 Many Asian airlines such as Japan Airlines, Singapore Airlines, and Air China have had interest in the past to flying to Lima as Peru is the only country in South America accessible non-stop from Asia.
 The airport would have 3-4 runways depending on how many airlines would be flying to the airport.
 Developers plan to make the airport building be in the shape of a Nazca figure.

 Mega Naval Port

 As with the airport the location of the port is perfect as it is the middle of South America which is a perfect location to connect with the rest of Latin America.
-The water is over 50 meters in depth.
+The water is over 50 m in depth.
 It can fit Post-Panamax ships.
 These ships can carry over 15,000 containers.
 The port is designed for trans-oceanic voyages.
-It is 7.4 kilometers long.
+It is 7.4 km long.
 Under the airport would there be subterranean warehouses to store the cargo.
 When they are ready to be loaded onto the ships they would be elevated to the port and lighting would rely on fiber-optic technology.